lemonmade/quilt/documentation/features/builds/apps/static.md

 });
 ```

-Because it is called with details about the HTTP-related details for the render, this is also a great place to add support for those features in the static build being produced.
+Because it is called with the HTTP-related details for the render, this is also a great place to add support for those headers and redirects in the static build being produced.
 For example, the following Sewing Kit plugin reads any headers (other than `content-type`, which is always set to `text/html` and generally handled by hosting platforms automatically), stores them, and uses the results to build a `_headers` file that contains any custom headers:

 ```ts
 import {createApp, quiltApp, createProjectPlugin} from '@quilted/craft';